Resources: Blood Test

-NOTE: Variations in lab ‘normals’ exists, and Europeans tend to use a ‘two hour after eating’ definition of diabetes rather than a fasting glucose.
+NOTE: Variations in lab ‘normals’ exist, and Europeans tend to use a ‘two hour after eating’ definition of diabetes rather than fasting glucose.
 Using the European standard tends to increase the number of people who are classified as having diabetes.

 Glycohemoglobin (Hemoglobin A1 or A1c, HbA1c) – Glycohemoglobin measures the amount of glucose chemically attached to your red Blood cells.
 Since Blood cells live about three months, it tells us your average glucose for the last six to eight weeks.
 A high level suggests poor diabetes control.
 Normal HbA1C is below 5 or so, the goal in Diabetes care is to keep it below 7.
 If this number is above 8 it is definitely time to change medications or treatment for your sugar.